-- Place pot over medium-medium/high heat.
-Let it come to a boil without stirring.
-At 250 degrees Fahrenheit, turn off the heat and whisk in the coconut milk/shortening mixture.
+- At 250 degrees Fahrenheit, remove the pan from the heat and whisk in the milk/oil mixture.
 Stop whisking once it's all added and return to medium-high heat.

 - Refrigerate for ~30 minutes before slicing.
 Slice the butterscotch square with a sharp knife or pizza cutter (it will be a little sticky).
 You can either slice the strips you’ve made into chips with a knife or break it into pieces by hand (I started with the knife and moved on to use my fingers).
-Put the chips into a bowl and store covered in the refrigerator until you need to use it.
+Place into a jar, seal tightly, and refrigerate to store.

-In the first batch of homemade butterscotch chips I used 1/4 cup of non-hydrogenated vegetable shortening instead of the coconut oil.
-They were prettier but didn’t firm up at all and melted completely into the butterscotch blondies I made
+In my first batch of homemade butterscotch chips I used ¼ cup of non-hydrogenated vegetable shortening instead of the coconut oil.
+They were prettier but didn’t firm up at all and melted completely into the butterscotch blondies I made 🙁

 Nestle butterscotch chips are so bad for you that they try to hide their ingredients, I couldn’t find them anywhere on the website!
 If the company is that ashamed, I think that says something… but I found the list on a few other websites:

 Sugar, Partially Hydrogenated Palm Kernel Oil, Coconut Oil, Skim Milk, Whey, Natural and Artificial Flavors (includes barley), Soy Lecithin, Salt, Artificial Colors (Yellow 5, Yellow 6, Blue 2)